 The majority of a pet hamster's food should be made up of a good quality, store-bought food designed specifically for hamsters (not for rats, mice, or cats).
 But your pet food choices at the pet store can be overwhelming even by narrowing it down to hamster food.
 The decisions don't end when you get home and want to offer fresh foods and treats to your hamster.
 Learn the best diet to give your hamster and the safe foods you can offer as treats.

 Pelleted Hamster Diets

-Pelleted diets can come in many shapes but usually look like small biscuits, cookies or cereal.
-A hamster can be picky with loose seed mixes, eating only their favorite items, resulting in an imbalanced diet.
-Pelleted diets prevent this from happening but they are a bit monotonous and some hamsters will refuse them.
+Pelleted hamster foods offer a completely balanced diet in every bite, and they are often recommended for this reason.
+Pelleted diets can come in many shapes but usually look like small biscuits, cookies, or cereal.
+A hamster can be picky with loose seed mixes, eating only their favorite items, resulting in an unbalanced diet.
+Pelleted diets prevent this from happening, but they are a bit monotonous and some hamsters will refuse them.
 A pelleted mix can be supplemented with a variety of other items as long as the pelleted food makes up the bulk of the diet.